zicher3d-org/domemaster-stereo-shader/Domemaster3D Installer/installer files/Domemaster3D/docs/Domemaster3D Readme-Short.txt

   Updated mental ray shader source code + makefiles for mental ray 3.14 ray differential texture sampling

   Improved the domeRadius.mel, domeCamera.py, domeMaterial.py, AEdomeAFL_FOV_StereoTemplate.mel, AEdomeAFL_FOVTemplate.mel, and domeHistogram.mel script's Maya 2017 compatibility by fixing the MEL "Redeclaration of variable" warnings

+  The domeMenu.mel script has been unified so Maya 2010-2017 use the same MEL script file that is now stored in the Domemaster3D/maya/common/scripts folder

   Added new MEL functions to the domeRender.mel script to enable the mental ray 3.14 ray differential based elliptical filtering mode on Maya file node based texture maps: